June 7, 2012

-Veterans United founders win Ernst & Young Entrepreneur of the Year Award
+Veterans United founders recognized for entrepreneurship with Ernst & Young award.

 COLUMBIA, Mo. — Brant and Brock Bukowsky, founders of Veterans United Home Loans, won the 2012 Ernst & Young Entrepreneur of Year Award in the financial services category for the Central Midwest on Tuesday night in Kansas City, MO.